 - High Bandwidth: Modern PON systems support multi-gigabit speeds, ideal for FTTH, enterprise, and smart city networks.

-How Does PON Work?
+How Does PON Work

 Types of PON